 I have a keener sense of time.
 When you combine the factors of age and serious infirmity, the ticking of the clock is louder, and you want to accomplish as much as possible.
 Not for yourself, but for others.
-Not with any material or temporal ambition, but for the eternal.
+Not with any material or temporal ambition, but for the eternal hope.

-- I have learned to be more sympathetic with others who have illnesses.
+I have learned to be more sympathetic with others who have illnesses.
 I’ve walked in their shoes.
 I’ve felt their pains and experienced their fears.
 I empathize with the infirm.
-The fact is, I have formed a much closer bond with several with whom I have shared this disease than I ever would have before—and I am immeasurably richer for it.
+The fact is, over the years I have formed a much closer bond with several with whom I have shared this disease than I ever would have before—and I am immeasurably richer for it.

-- I have learned to be more sensitive to the feelings of others.
+I learned to be more sensitive to the feelings of others.
 People have said hurtful things to me.
-Such has not made me angry, for the offenders were those whom I know love me, and never would intentionally want to wound.
+Such has not made me angry, for the offenders were those whom I know love me and never would intentionally want to wound.
 And so now I try to be more cautious when speaking with those who similarly are ill.

-- I have reflected on my personal history.
-I’ve lamented the mistakes I’ve made—both in terms of sins, and in the exercise of poor judgment with reference to others.
-On the other hand, as I have contemplated my three-score and ten, I am thankful that I have never turned my back upon my Savior since I obeyed his gospel at the age of seventeen.
+I have reflected on my personal history.
+I’ve lamented mistakes I’ve made—both in terms of sins and in the exercise of poor judgment with reference to others.
+On the other hand, as I have contemplated my now four score years on this planet, I am thankful that I have never turned my back on my Savior since I obeyed his gospel at the age of seventeen.
 I’ve never dropped out of service, losing irretrievable, precious years in the process.
 I’ve always diligently tried to do my best, even when I knew such was far inferior to the talents of others.

 I now express genuine gratitude to all who have encouraged me and helped me in so many ways.
 It’s a debt I could never repay.
 Thanks to all of you for blessing me so immensely!